TheBIPM/UTClib/docs/tfex/README.md

 - SAMPLING\_INTERVAL\_s: a float representing the sampling interval separating each data point, in second
 - AVERAGING\_WINDOW\_s: a float representing the period during which data has been averaged for each data point, in second (if AVERAGING\_WINDOW\_s = SAMPLING\_INTERVAL\_s, the duty cycle is 100%)
 - AUTHOR: a string identifying the author
-- REFPOINTS: a list of dictionaries describing each (time) reference point by an ID label ('id'), a reference time scale ('ts'), a device ('dev'), a device type ('type').
+- REFPOINTS: a dictionary describing each (time) reference point by an ID label serving as dictionary key, a reference time scale ('ts'), a device ('dev'), a device type ('type').
 These reference points will be used in the COLUMNS field to identify the link corresponding to the value.
 E.g. `[{'id': 'A', 'ts': 'UTC(NICT)', 'dev': 'NICT01', 'type': 'TW'},{'id': 'B', 'ts': 'UTC(PTB)', 'dev': 'PTB05', 'type': 'TW'}]`.
 - COMMENT: a string for comments.
 There should be only one "COMMENT" record, but multiline comment is accepted (through TOML syntax).

 ### Data